George B. Pegram Award

 Nomination Information

-Nominations for each award should be sent to the award committee chair by October 15, 2022 in the form of a single pdf file.
-(If electronic submission is not possible, please send four copies of the nomination.)
-A complete nomination consists of a CV, a nominating letter and up to three supporting letters (a maximum of two pages each).
+Nominations should be submitted through the following online form by August 22nd, 2025: https://forms.gle/ZuZ7ySoN9Rs8jxaN7.
+A complete nomination consists of a CV, a nominating letter, a citation, and up to three supporting letters (a maximum of two pages each).
 At least one of the letters should be from an institution other than the nominee's home institution.
-No other supporting documents are needed but may be included.
-We particularly encourage you to think of potential women and minority candidates.
-Nominations will be considered active for three years, though updating materials for nominees not chosen in the prior year is encouraged.
-Past winners are listed below.
+No other supporting documents are required, though they may be included.
+We particularly encourage you to consider nominating qualified women and candidates from historically underrepresented groups.
+Nominations will remain active for three years, although updating materials for candidates not selected in a prior year is encouraged.